 Up till now, FDA has not approved the marketing application of CBD and Hemp oil for any type of indication.
 The FDA considers evaluating the research along with other scientific investigations performed by manufacturers and researchers.

-FDA has still not approved any marijuana product such as CDB or hemp oil for any medical indications.
-It indicates that FDA has still not found such products effective or safe for treating or relieving any medical condition or disease.
+FDA has still not approved any marijuana products such as CDB or hemp oil for any medical indications.
+It indicates that the FDA has still not found such products effective or safe for treating or relieving any medical condition or disease.

-Study of CBD and hemp oil is needed in the clinical trial setup for assessing the effectiveness and safety of such products for medical purpose.
+The study of CBD and hemp oil is needed in the clinical trial setup for assessing the effectiveness and safety of such products for medical purposes.

 CBD and Hemp oil may have adverse effects that are harmful to some individuals, but overall both the oils result in mild side effects than the most prescription drugs.

 Additional to this, cannabis plant oil benefits significantly outweigh the potential side effects they carry.
-However, it is advised to consult your doctor for proper dose and discuss your case for which you opt to consume CBD or Hemp oil.
+However, it is advised to consult your doctor for the proper dosage and discuss your case for which you opt to consume CBD or Hemp oil.